He’s Not Jealous But…Why Does My Cat Knead Me And Not My Husband?

 Your cat simply enjoys the way you feel when they knead you

-Why do cats make biscuits or knead could be that your cat simply enjoys the way you feel when they knead you – after all, it feels pretty good!
+Why do your cats love to make biscuits or knead, could be that your cat, simply enjoys the way you feel when they knead you – after all, it feels pretty good!

 They may also be trying to tell you something, like they want to be petted or that their food bowl is empty.